rbohl/liferay-docs/developer/frameworks/articles/data-engine/00-data-engine-intro.markdown

 settings.
 Data definitions effectively serve as data models for a Data Collection.
 For example, you could create a data definition with two text
 fields: one for a user's name, and one for their comments.
-You could then display a form that gathers user feedback via a dynamic data list that uses that data definition.
+You could then display a form that gathers user feedback via a data record collection that uses that data definition.

 ## Data Record Collections